-From 6 April 2020 the time period to report and pay any capital gains tax due on UK residential property sales is significantly reducing.
-Currently if you owe capital gains tax from the sale of a property you have until the 31 January following the end of the tax year the sale fell into to declare the disposal and pay any of the tax owed.
+From 6 April 2020, the time period to report and pay any capital gains tax due on UK residential property sales is significantly reducing.
+Currently, if you owe capital gains tax from the sale of a property you have until the 31 January following the end of the tax year the sale fell into to declare the disposal and pay any of the tax owed.

-Capital gains tax does not apply to your main home, so for most people this change will not affect them.
-However, if you have moved out of the ‘main home‘ property for a period of time before the sale (i.e. through divorce or if you have moved into a new home before the sale occurs) another change needs to be taken into account.
+Capital gains tax does not apply to your main home, so for most people, this change will not affect them.
+However, if you have moved out of the ‘main home‘ property for a period of time before the sale (i.e. through a divorce or if you have moved into a new home before the sale occurs) another change needs to be taken into account.

 If the property has been empty due to the owner moving into a care home the private residence relief will remain at the current 36 months.

-Are you from the Birmingham, West Midlands or Shropshire area?
+Are you from the Birmingham, West Midlands, or Shropshire area?
 Are you interested in help with your tax planning?
 Click here to contact Hollingsworth and Co.